vskbellala/AnkiStudyScheduler/README.md

 ## A Note on AI Collaboration

-This addon was developed by **vskbellala** using **Google's Gemini 2.5 Pro**.
-The entire project—from the initial Python script to the PyQt6 user interface, Anki API integration, feature enhancements, and debugging—was built through a conversational development process with the AI.
+This addon was developed using **Google's Gemini 2.5 Pro**.
+The entire project was built through a conversational development process with the AI.

 ## Purpose & Disclaimer